aditiagarwal16/aditi.intern-fb/git_understanding.md

 ### Reflection

 This experiment showed how branching helps keep the `main` branch stable while allowing multiple people to work in parallel.
 It also highlighted why structured workflows using branches and reviews are essential for teamwork and avoiding errors in shared codebases.

+This line was added from the main branch.